 By Michael Bröning

-Michael Bröning is Director of the Friedrich-Ebert-Stiftung in Jerusalem, a political foundation affiliated with Germany’s opposition Social Democratic Party, and the author of The Politics of Change in Palestine.
+Michael Bröning is director of the East Jerusalem office of the Friedrich Ebert Foundation, a political foundation affiliated with Germany’s Social Democratic Party.He is the author of The Politics of Change in Palestine: State-Building and Non-Violent Resistance.
 This commentary is published by DAILY NEWS EGYPT in collaboration with Project Syndicate (www.project-syndicate.org).